maxhbr/LDBcollector/README.md

 Yet this also means that licenses are part of the universe that may be insulting, sexist, racist, discriminating or simply unethical. {metaæffekt} does neither promote these licenses nor adopt the language or statements.
-In order to reduce the visibility of such terms we apply - in contrary to our usual policy - abbreviations in case the license name is problematic. terms.
+In order to reduce the visibility of such terms we apply - in contrary to our usual policy - abbreviations in case the license name is problematic.

 ## Licensing